hello30190f/OneNoteAlternative/firstPrototype/note/backendDataServer/basicCommand/fileInfo.md

 ## response (dataserver to frontend)
 ### about metadata key
  key metadata will contain special information for each files.
-For example, image file may contain information shown below.
+For example, a image file may contain information shown below.

 - resolution
 - camera name